Eastern Front (World War I): Romania enters the war

 The entrance of Romania into the war was disconcerting for von Hindenburg.
 On 15 September, Paul von Hindenburg issued the following order, stating that: "The main task of the Armies is now to hold fast all positions on the Western, Eastern, Italian and Macedonian Fronts, and to employ all other available forces against Rumania."
 Fortunately for the Central Powers, the quantity and quality of the Romanian Army was overestimated.
 Although numbering half a million men, the Romanian Army suffered from poor training and a lack of appropriate equipment.

-The initial success of the Romanian Army in Austria-Hungarian territory was quickly undermined by the Central Powers.
+The initial success of the Romanian Army in Austro-Hungarian territory was quickly thrown into reverse by the Central Powers.
 German and Austro-Hungarian troops advanced from the north, while Bulgarian-Turkish-German forces marched into Romania from the south.
-Although thought to be a tactical blunder by contemporaries, the Romanians opted to mount operations in both directions.
-By the middle of November the German force passed through the Carpathians, suffering significant casualties due to determined Romanian resistance.
+Although thought to be a tactical blunder by contemporaries, the Romanians opted to mount operations in both directions instead of concentrating their forces.
+By the middle of November, German forces had passed through the Carpathians, suffering significant casualties facing stiff Romanian resistance.
 By 5 December, Bulgarian troops had crossed the Danube and were approaching the capital, Bucharest.
 At the same time as the Austro-Hungarian troops moved east, and as the Bulgarians marched north, the Turks had sent in two army divisions by sea to the Dobruja from the east.
-Eventually, the Romanian forces were pushed back behind the Siret in northern Moldavia.
-They received help from the Allies, notably from France which sent a military mission of more than a thousand officers, health and support staff.
+Romania now faced annihilation from three sides.
+The remaining Romanian forces were pushed back beyond the Siret in northern Moldavia.
+Romania received little direct help from the Allies despite previous assurances, with the French only dispatching a military mission of a thousand officers, health and support staff.